 Here is why.
-If you go the free route with a basic WordPress website, you will still need to pay for hosting, and that could be as cheap as $10 a month.
-But you are in charge of security, backups, etc. Chances are you will buy a plugin or something and bring up the cost a bit.
+If you go the free route with a basic WordPress website, you will still need to pay for hosting, which could be as cheap as $10 a month.
+But you are in charge of security, backups, etc. Chances are, you will buy a plugin or something and bring up the cost.
 However, it will still be MUCH cheaper than Carrot.
-If you NEED a cheap website then don’t use Carrot.
+If you NEED a cheap website, then don’t use Carrot.

-But if you are taking your business seriously and have a budget to spend on a website, then go with the experts at Carrot because they focus on results more than if a website looks good.
+But if you take your business seriously and have a budget to spend on a website, then go with the experts at Carrot because they focus on results more than if a website looks good.

 I don’t know where else you could even find that type of specialized focus in some industries.

-If you were to hire a developer to build a custom website, it would surely cost more than $1200 (a total year worth of Carrot) and he or she will likely know next to nothing about real estate investing.
+If you were to hire a developer to build a custom website, it would cost more than $1200 (a total year’s worth of Carrot), and he or she will likely know next to nothing about real estate investing.

 It’s hard to ignore how many search results have Carrot websites ranking number #1.
 If it works, then it works.
 Instead of worrying if people in your market have a site that looks like yours, worries about what information, tools, and features they have access to that you wouldn’t by not signing up for Carrot.